 Introduction

-When you are shopping for a furnace, it is important to decide what you want.
+When shopping for a new furnace, it’s important to know what you want.
 For example, you might want a high efficiency furnace but aren’t sure if it is right for you.
 Luckily, we can help.
-In this blog post, we will be talking about what a high efficiency furnace is, what the cost of it is, what makes it different from regular furnaces, and if getting it is right for you.
-We hope this blog post helps and if you have any questions, leave a comment below!
+In this blog post, we will discuss what a high efficiency furnace is, its cost, how it differs from standard furnaces, whether it’s the right heating choice for you, and more.
+We hope this blog post helps, and if you have any questions, leave a comment below!

 What Is a High Efficiency Furnace?